janwilmake/agent-pod/fs-pod-server/README.md

 # Questions

 - Use a local user filesystem for this, or is Cloudflare's addressable DO better (POD = always online, infinitely scalable)?
+  - most peoople use AI from phone, no always on desktop